marveljo25/MoodleGPT-free/README.md

 # MoodleGPT 1.1.5

 This extension allows you to hide CHAT-GPT in a Moodle quiz.
 You just need to click on the question you want to solve, and CHAT-GPT will automatically provide the answer.
-However, one needs to be careful because as we know, CHAT-GPT can make errors especially in calculations.
+However, one needs to be careful because as we know, CHAT-GPT can make errors, especially in calculations.

 ## Chrome Webstore

-Find the extension on the Chrome Webstore right [here](https://chrome.google.com/webstore/detail/moodlegpt/fgiepdkoifhpcgdhbiikpgdapjdoemko)
+Not published on the Chrome Webstore.

+---

+### Credits

+This project is originally created by **[Yoann Chb](https://github.com/yoannchb-pro)**.
+This version is an **unofficial clone/modification** made for educational and research purposes only.
+All credits for the concept, design, and initial implementation go to **Yoann Chb**.

 ## Summary